rukai/PF_Sandbox/editor-tutorial.md

 Repeat this process for all actions you can think of.
 Test out your fighter again, you can even disable the ECB (F3) if you want.

-## Save/Reload

-Press E to save the changes you have made.
-Close PF Sandbox and reopen it to verify that your changes are still there.

-Press R to discard any changes you have made and reload the package.
-(TODO: This is currently disabled because its too easy to bump we need some sort of UI confirmation)

 ## Multi-frame actions

 Return your player to the idle state, pause the game, and select your player.